- What is FactGrid?

 FactGrid basically licenses data to CC0 – does that not mean that I give up all rights to my research?

-Opting for the Creative Commons 0 license means essentially that you retain full rights to all your data.
-But above all, the CC0 license means that your data becomes freely usable and that you can thus reduce the danger of obsolete research in the longer run.
+Opting for the Creative Commons 0 license means essentially that you continue to be free to do whatever you want with your data – you and not yur publisher or the platform that received your data under a scheme they continue to control.
+But above all, the CC0 license means that your data becomes freely usable and that you can thus reduce the danger of obsolete research in the longer run – others will continue to root out the ugly mistakes you could not hope to correct.

 Some basic considerations: CC BY 4.0 is at first glance the license that scientists will prefer: It allows the free further use as long as it receives the accurate citation.
 In practice, this will work for texts (such as this blog post); here it is clear how one would like to see the text cited: with a reference to one’s own name, with the title of the publication, the place of publication and the date.
 But do you want your data quoted let us say in a visualisation?
 A letter sent from Paris to Berlin in June 1753 will be a line on a map and how should this line be properly annotated?
 How do you want to be quoted if you only improved a data set?
 “Share alike” licenses are even more problematic: “These data are freely available if the subsequent users keep it just as freely available.”
 That sounds like the ultimate plea for free use.
 But how can a sub-user ensure that his sub-users, in turn, will respect your license agreement (especially if this sub-user is offering his data on CC0)?
 Sub-users are well advised not to use data from CC-BY or CC Share-Alike platforms.